laravel-enso/documentation/docs/backend/tables.md

 flow.
 This could be useful in cases where the export is different depending on the principal user.

+#### DynamicTemplate

+The `DynamicTemplate` interface demands the implementation of the `cachePrefix(): string` method and is to be used on table builder classes where the utilized template depends on other factors, such as the principal user, and where you want to show different sets of data.

+This is required when caching the template because it would mean that the cached template would be available for all users irrespective of what columns they otherwise should or should not see.

 ### Configuration
 The package comes with a publishable configuration file which you may update in order to fit your project requirements.
 The various options are explained below.